Learning Locally, Revising Globally: Global Reviser for Federated Learning with Noisy Labels: Appendix

-\paragraph{Hyperparameters of Baselines.} Our code repository implements the typical centralized learning with noisy labels (C-LNL) approaches (FL-Coteaching~\cite{hanCoteachingRobustTraining2018}, FL-DivideMix~\cite{liDivideMixLearningNoisy2020}).
+\paragraph{Hyperparameters of Baselines.} Our code repository implements the typical centralized learning with noisy labels (C-LNL) approaches (FL-Coteaching~\citep{hanCoteachingRobustTraining2018}, FL-DivideMix~\citep{liDivideMixLearningNoisy2020}).
 For the robust label-noise F-LNL methods, we use their official implementations for reproduction of results.
-Some common hyperparameters, such as the optimization configurations, are shown in~\cref{tab:hyperparams}.
-We will briefly describe the specific hyperparameters these baselines use by adopting the same mathematical notations used in their papers. \begin{itemize} \item \textbf{FedProx}~\cite{liFederatedOptimizationHeterogeneous2020} is proposed to tackle the data heterogeneity~\cite{liFederatedLearningNoniid2022} by introducing a model parameter proximal term to the local learning objective with hyperparameter $\mu_{prox}$.
-In this study, we follow FedCorr~\cite{xuFedCorrMultiStageFederated2022} to set $\mu_{prox}=1$ for all experiments. \item \textbf{FL-Coteaching.} Following the original settings~\cite{hanCoteachingRobustTraining2018}, we let the decay of the client-specific sample drop rate be $R(T)=1-\tau\cdot\{T^c/T_k,1\}$ with $c=1$, $T_k=25$, where $T$ denotes the $T$-th communication round and the client-specific noise level $\tau$ is known to be the expectation of the uniform distribution.
-Formally, we let $\tau=\mathbb{E}\left[\rho_k | \rho_k \sim \mathcal{U} \left(\rho_{min},\rho_{max}\right) \right]$ for the experiments on CIFAR-10/100~\cite{krizhevskyLearningMultipleLayers2009}.
-For Clothing1M~\cite{xiaoLearningMassiveNoisy2015}, we set $\tau=0.39$, as it contains natural label noise in a ratio of 39.46\%. \item \textbf{FL-DivideMix.} The DivideMix~\cite{liDivideMixLearningNoisy2020} is another milestone C-LNL method.
-Following the original settings~\cite{liDivideMixLearningNoisy2020}, we let the sharpen temperature $\tau_{dividemix}$ be 0.5, the Gaussian mixture model (GMM) posterior probability threshold be 0.5, the weight of the unsupervised loss $\lambda_u$ be 25, the hyperparameter of Mixup's beta distribution $\beta_{mixup}$ be 4, and the warm-up rounds be 100 for all experiments. \item \textbf{FedCorr}~\cite{xuFedCorrMultiStageFederated2022} is one of the early efforts to achieve label-noise robustness in FL.
-We use its official-released implementation and hyperparameter configurations to carry out all the experiments except for the F-LNL setups, learning rate, batch size, local epochs, SGD weight decay, and SGD momentum. \item \textbf{FedNoRo}~\cite{wuFedNoRoNoiseRobustFederated2023} is another label-noise robust F-LNL approach, which detects the clients with noisy labels and rectifies them with soft labels.
+Some common hyperparameters, such as the optimization configurations, are shown in Table~\ref{tab:hyperparams}.
+We will briefly describe the specific hyperparameters these baselines use by adopting the same mathematical notations used in their papers.
+Notably, all the baselines adopt the same optimization configurations as \method. \begin{itemize} \item \textbf{FedProx}~\citep{liFederatedOptimizationHeterogeneous2020} is proposed to tackle the data heterogeneity~\citep{liFederatedLearningNoniid2022} by introducing a model parameter proximal term to the local learning objective with hyperparameter $\mu_{prox}$.
+In this study, we follow FedCorr~\citep{xuFedCorrMultiStageFederated2022} to set $\mu_{prox}=1$ for all experiments. \item \textbf{FL-Coteaching.} Following the original settings~\citep{hanCoteachingRobustTraining2018}, we let the decay of the client-specific sample drop rate be $R(T)=1-\tau\cdot\{T^c/T_k,1\}$ with $c=1$, $T_k=25$, where $T$ denotes the $T$-th communication round and the client-specific noise level $\tau$ is known to be the expectation of the uniform distribution.
+Formally, we let $\tau=\mathbb{E}\left[\rho_k | \rho_k \sim \mathcal{U} \left(\rho_{min},\rho_{max}\right) \right]$ for the experiments on CIFAR-10/100.
+For Clothing1M~\citep{xiaoLearningMassiveNoisy2015}, we set $\tau=0.39$, as it contains natural label noise in a ratio of 39.46\%. \item \textbf{FL-DivideMix.} The DivideMix~\citep{liDivideMixLearningNoisy2020} is another milestone C-LNL method.
+Following the original settings~\citep{liDivideMixLearningNoisy2020}, we let the sharpen temperature $\tau_{dividemix}$ be 0.5, the Gaussian mixture model (GMM) posterior probability threshold be 0.5, the weight of the unsupervised loss $\lambda_u$ be 25, the hyperparameter of Mixup's beta distribution $\beta_{mixup}$ be 4, and the warm-up rounds be 100 for all experiments. \item \textbf{FedCorr}~\citep{xuFedCorrMultiStageFederated2022} is one of the early efforts to achieve label-noise robustness in FL.
+We use its official-released implementation and hyperparameter configurations to carry out all the experiments except for the F-LNL setups, learning rate, batch size, local epochs, SGD weight decay, and SGD momentum. \item \textbf{FedNoRo}~\citep{wuFedNoRoNoiseRobustFederated2023} is another label-noise robust F-LNL approach, which detects the clients with noisy labels and rectifies them with soft labels.
 We also follow its official implementation to perform all the experiments on CIFAR-10/100.
-Specifically, we let the warm-up rounds be 100 and the F-LNL scenarios be the same as the proposed FedGR. \item \textbf{FedFixer}~\cite{jiFedFixerMitigatingHeterogeneous2024}.
-With the official implementation, we carry out all the experiments with the originally reported hyperparameters~\cite{jiFedFixerMitigatingHeterogeneous2024} except for the F-LNL setups, learning rate, batch size, local epochs, SGD weight decay, and SGD momentum. \end{itemize}
+Specifically, we let the warm-up rounds be 100 and the F-LNL scenarios be the same as the proposed \method\ . \item \textbf{FedFixer}~\citep{jiFedFixerMitigatingHeterogeneous2024}.
+With the official implementation, we carry out all the experiments with the originally reported hyperparameters~\citep{jiFedFixerMitigatingHeterogeneous2024} except for the F-LNL setups, learning rate, batch size, local epochs, SGD weight decay, and SGD momentum. \item \textbf{FedDiv}~\citep{liFedDivCollaborativeNoise2024}.
+We carry out all the experiments with the originally reported hyperparameters~\citep{jiFedFixerMitigatingHeterogeneous2024} except for the F-LNL setups, learning rate, batch size, local epochs, SGD weight decay, and SGD momentum. \end{itemize}